-I was first introduced to Feldenkrais because of a lower back problem.
+I was first introduced to the Feldenkrais Method® because of a lower back problem.
 I suffered from lower back pain for many years.
 I tried many of the traditional medical methods, which all provided temporary relief.
 However, this method actually healed my back.
 I learned how to isolate and stimulate muscles that I haven't used in years.
 It has been more than six years since I've needed any medical treatments for back pain and my back has remained strong and healthy.

-What I learned from my Feldenkrais lessons will stay with me forever.
+What I learned from my Feldenkrais® lessons will stay with me forever.
 I learned how to strengthen the connection between my mind and body.
 My body awareness was greatly enhanced.
 I began to notice how different movements were affecting my body and how slight changes could make a difference in the ease or difficulty of a movement.

-With my heightened awareness, I discovered that I could also use Feldenkrais to prevent running injuries.
+With my heightened awareness, I discovered that I could also use the Feldenkrais Method to prevent running injuries.
 I began to pay more attention to my

 The following video will help you to understand more about the Feldenkrais Method, how it began and how it can help your discover your true potential through awareness of mind, body and spirit.